-Did your research efforts produce the right information for your blog post and did you state the sources for any statistics that you provided?
+- Did your research efforts produce the right information for your blog post and did you disclose the sources for any statistics that you provided?

 - Will your blog post inspire, motivate and/or educate the reader and drive them to take action?

-Did you choose the best article format for communicating the information concisely?
+- Did you choose the best article format for communicating the information?

 Keyword Research Is Necessary

 I touched on this earlier, but it must be reinforced.
 You must conduct thorough keyword research BEFORE you sit down and spend hours planning and writing a blog post with the 3×3 writing process.
-Writing for the optimum keywords based on your topic targets and website’s domain authority, will help your blog content get found through organic search.
+Writing for the optimum keywords based on your topic and website’s domain authority will help your blog content get found through organic search.
 If you haven’t done proper keyword research, get started by reading our SEMrush keyword research tutorial and Quora keyword research article after you finish this article.